Using custom mods 🧪¶

 Writing custom Flower Mods¶

-As described here, Flower Mods in their simplest form can be described as:
+As described in the documentation, Flower Mods in their simplest form can be described as:

 def basic_mod(msg: Message, context: Context, app: ClientApp) -> Message: